Snawoot/linux-secureboot-kit/README.md

 ## Features

 * Risk-free deployment.
-You may rollback to old bootloader in any time just by disabling Secure Boot and choosing original bootloader in your boot menu.
+Old bootloader is retained after installation and it is possible to fallback to it at any time.
+If something went wrong just disable Secure Boot and choose original bootloader in your boot menu.
 * No foreign code can be run on such protected machine, including live system images signed by vendor certificates.
 * Support for automatic signature of DKMS-built modules.
 * No MOK key enrollment required.